trayio/embedded-edition-sample-app/README.md

 In order for your users to take advantage of the Tray.io platform, they must have a Tray account.
 We have set up a system to provision Tray.io accounts which will be linked to the team of your Partner user.

-##### Your External Users Workflows
+##### Your External Users Solution Instances

-When an external user creates a workflow from a template, a copy of that template will be created in that accounts workflow list.
-The workflow must then be configured and enabled with your users SaaS authentications for the services used within that template.
+When an external user configures a Solution, a copy of that Solution will be created in that accounts Solution instance list.
+Their Solution Instance must then be configured and enabled with your users application Authentications for the services used within that Solution.

 #### Integration details: